Probability Theory

 Probability Space

-• $\Omega$ is the sample space.
+• Ω is the sample space.

-• $\mathcal A$ is the $\sigma$-algebra on $\Omega$.
+• A is the σ-algebra on Ω.

-• $P$ is a probability measure.
+• P is a probability measure.

 Sigma Algebra

-The smallest $\sigma$-algebra is $\lbrace \emptyset, \Omega \rbrace$ and the largest one is $2^\Omega$ (in cardinality terms).
+The smallest σ-algebra is {,Ω} and the largest one is 2Ω (in cardinality terms).

 Probability Measure

-A probability measure $P: \mathcal A \to [0,1]$ is a set function with domain $\mathcal A$ and codomain $[0,1]$ such that
+A probability measure P:A[0,1] is a set function with domain A and codomain [0,1] such that

 Properties